Physic Tutorials

 This is one of the types of thermometer and it uses the fact that the electrical resistance of a metallic conductor changes proportionally with its temperature.
 The higher the temperature the greater is the resistance.
 It consists of a long thin platinum wire wound round a small spool made of mica or silica.
 Resistance thermometers are useful in the accurate measurement of very low or very high temperatures.

-Resistance thermometer is larger than thermocouple, has greater thermal capacity therefore slower acting while thermocouple is smaller, has smaller capacity, therefore quicker acting and can measure temperature at a point.
+• has smaller capacity, therefore quicker acting, and can measure temperature at a point.

 Read: What is temperature measurement